Home - Electrical equipment

 Financial calculations

-Workwear sewing is a type of business, the scale of which can be varied from the very beginning.
+Sewing workwear is a type of business, the scale of which can be varied already at the initial stage.

-If one entrepreneur starts with a small workshop and 1-2 assistants, then another may come up with an idea to start a small factory right away.
-Of course, financial calculations in this case will differ.
+If one entrepreneur starts his business with a small workshop and 1-2 assistants, then another may come up with the idea of starting a small factory right away.
+Of course, financial calculations in this case will be different.

 • business registration (IP);